kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-10-503-no-access.md

 ## Remedy

-To fix this problem, restart the Pods of the Gateway.
+To fix this problem, restart the Pods of Istio Ingress Gateway.

 1. List all available endpoints: